-We strongly recommend crating (detailed below) but if you can’t or don’t, it’s best to create some kind of area that is the dog’s and dog’s alone.
+We strongly recommend crating (detailed below), but if you can’t or don’t, it’s best to create some kind of area: the dog’s and the dog’s alone.

 Extension cords should not be plugged in and accessible.
 Any item that could be harmful if chewed on should be removed.

-A key here is that the dog’s space should not be in the main traffic area of the house.
+A key here is that the dog’s space should not be in the house’s main traffic area.
 The dog needs some peace and quiet.

 But, by the same token, you want this space to be within sight of where the people in the house are.
 So you wouldn’t want to lock him up in the garage where he can’t see anybody.

-If you have a mudroom that has visibility into the main area, or perhaps a laundry room, these are great.
+If you have a mudroom with visibility into the main area, or perhaps a laundry room, these are great.

-Don’t close the doors but set up a gate to keep the dog in but also provide visibility and hearing into what is going on throughout the house.
-This will give him a place to chill, but also let him get used to the sights and sounds of his new home.
+Don’t close the doors but set up a gate to keep the dog in and provide visibility and hearing into what is going on throughout the house.
+This will give him a place to chill and let him get used to the sights and sounds of his new home.

-A see-through gate will also allow an introduction to other pets in a safe manner which also lets you see how all animals react.
+A see-through gate will also allow an introduction to other pets safely, which also lets you see how all animals react.

-As a human, we all have things to do in our own “rooms of our own”.
+As humans, we all have things to do in our own “rooms of our own”.
 Your new dog shouldn’t be any different.

 Safe chew toys are a great addition to your dog’s new area.

-These also serve as very good rewards for your dog when they agreeably go into the crate and lay down.
+These also serve as delicious rewards for your dog when they agreeably go into the crate and lay down.